fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/get_anchor_name.md

 const std::string& get_anchor_name() const;
 ```

-Gets the anchor name associated to the YAML node.
+Gets the anchor name associated with the YAML node.
 Some anchor name must be set before calling this API.
 Calling [`has_anchor_name`](has_anchor_name.md) to see if the node has any anchor name beforehand.